18 Jun, 2025

 Why it matters:

 Cloud breaches can leak sensitive information and destroy customer trust.
-Proactive cloud security keeps your data safe and your business reputation strong.
+Proactive cloud security keeps your data safe and your business reputation strong, but this requires continuous security validation to verify that your controls are actually protecting your cloud environment as intended.

-Most cyberattacks start with a simple mistake—like clicking a fake link or using a weak password.
+Most cyberattacks start with a simple mistake like clicking a fake link or using a weak password.
+Human Risk Management plays a crucial role in identifying and reducing these vulnerabilities.
 That’s why ongoing employee training is one of the most important defenses.

 Why it matters: